-Posted by João Gonçalves about 8 years ago
+Posted by João Gonçalves over 10 years ago

 Pic.
 1 - Ridge landscape, shrubs (Cytisus, Erica, Genista, Ulex, Rubus spp., oaks-Quercus roble here and there, herbs and grasses) regrow from the ashes (or from the undamaged roots) after July 2005 big fire (previous to this one was in 1988).